 Animal Licenses - All dogs, four months of age and older, must have a valid license and wear it at all times.
 Owners must demonstrate proof that dogs have been properly vaccinated for rabies in order to receive a license.
 More information can be found at the SDHS Vaccinations page.

-Lost or Found Pets - Visit SDHS during operating hours, 10 a.m. - 6 p.m., seven days a week.
+Lost or Found Pets - Visit SDHS during operating hours from 10 a.m. to 6 p.m., Tuesday through Sunday (closed on Mondays).
 If you have a picture of your pet, please bring it with you.